Hægebostad Municipality: History

 The parish of Hægebostad was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1915, the municipality was divided into two municipalities: Eiken (population: 932) in the north and Hægebostad (population: 867) in the south.
-On 1 January 1963, the two municipalities were merged back together as the municipality of Hægebostad once again.
-Prior to the merger, Hægebostad had 813 residents and Eiken had 784 residents.
+On 1 January 1916 the large Hægebostad Municipality was divided into two separate municipalities: the northern district (population: 932) became the new Eiken Municipality and the southern district (population: 867) continued as a smaller Hægebostad Municipality.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1963, Eiken Municipality (population: 784) was dissolved and merged (back) into Hægebostad Municipality.
+Prior to the merger, Hægebostad Municipality had 813 residents.

+Historically, this municipality was part of the old Vest-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

 The municipality (originally the parish) is named after the old Hægebostad farm (Helgabólstaðir) since the first Hægebostad Church was built there.
 This farm is now on the north side of the village of Snartemo.
 The first element is helg- which means "holy".
 The last element is the plural form of bólstaðr which means "homestead" or "farm".
 Before 1889, the name was written Hegebostad.

 Coat of arms

 The coat of arms was granted on 4 April 1986.
 The official blazon is "Gules, two swords Or, points to the base" (På raud grunn to gull sverd med oddane ned).
 This means the arms have a red field (background) and the charge is two swords that are pointing downwards.
 The swords have a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The swords represent the two swords of Snartemo and Eiken dating from the 4th–6th century that were found in the municipality.
 The swords were highly decorated with silver and gold, but the ones on the arms are a more stylized heraldic design.
 The arms were designed by John Digernes.
 The municipal flag has the same design as the coat of arms.